curtischong/Messenger-Parser/README.md

 **Warning**

-If you change the [`manifest.json`](manifest.json) you must manually turn off/on in `chrome://extensions/` or your changes won't propagate.
+If you change the [`manifest.json`](manifest.json) you must manually turn off/on the extension in `chrome://extensions/` or your changes won't propagate.
+Extensions Reloader will not work for manifest changes.